azu/power-doctest/packages/comment-to-assert/README.md

 toAssertFromSource("1;// => 1");// => "assert.equal(1, 1)"
 ```

+`toAssertFromSource` only support transform source code.
+if want to source map, should use `toAssertFromAST` with own parser and generator.

 ### toAssertFromAST(AST : object): object

 Return AST object that transformed AST of arguments.